Saturday’s ride from Rapid City to Gillette, WY was different than our time the day before, but equally awe inspiring.

-Leaving Deadwood, the road starts getting flatter and straighter.
+Leaving Deadwood, the road started getting flatter and straighter.
 Stopping in Belle Forche was our last good chance at decent food until Gillette.
 They claim to be the geographic center of the nation.
-Knowing that that point is in Kansas, a lively discussion about how that could be was our lunch time conversation.
+Knowing that point is in Kansas, a lively discussion about how that could be was our lunch time conversation.
 If you count Alaska and Hawaii, yes, Belle Fourche is the geographic center, with a city park to commemorate it.
 So, to the park we went for a photo – because how many more times can we say we are standing at the center of the US?

 Tomorrow, we head Northwest to Red Lodge MT.
 Thanks for following along as we roll on 12!